neil-edelman/boxes/doc/trie.md

 <code>static &lt;PT&gt;remit <strong>&lt;T&gt;trie_get</strong>(const struct &lt;T&gt;trie *const <em>trie</em>, const char *const <em>string</em>)</code>

-If may not have a null, the `result` is stuck as a pointer on the end and a `trie_result` is returned\.
+If may not have a null, the `remit` is stuck as a pointer on the end and a `trie_result` is returned\.

  * Return:
    Exact `string` match for `trie` or null, \(both can be null\.\)